radioxoma/micromanager-samples/README.md

     MMCorePy.CMMError: InsertImage failed with errorcode: 31

 **Solution**: Put `mmc.snapImage()` before `mmc.startContinuousSequenceAcquisition(1)`.
-Seems to be, baumer adapter should initialize it automatically (but it does not).
+Seems to be, baumer adapter should initialize it automatically, but it doesn't.
 I also tried with `mmc.initializeCircularBuffer()` without success.

 ### Circular buffer is empty

-`mmc.popNextImage()` and `mmc.getLastImage()` raises exception while circular buffer is empty.
+`mmc.popNextImage()` and `mmc.getLastImage()` both raises an exception while circular buffer is empty.

 **Solution**: Check buffer for image count.
 (See the samples.)